 A herring sac roe fishery was established in West Behm Canal (Sections 1-E and 1-F) in 2003 by the BOF that was to operate on alternating years for purse seine and set gillnet gear.
-In 2004, a fishery was announced but due to inseason concerns over the lack of herring in West Behm Canal, the fishery was not opened, and no herring were harvested.
-From 2005 to 2010, the threshold was not met, and no fishery occurred.
-A set gillnet fishery occurred in 2011 but was unsuccessful because the majority of spawning activity took place in closed waters.
-In 2012, threshold was met and a fishery was set to occur, but due to inseason concern over lack of herring observed in the West Behm Canal area, the fishery did not open.
+In 2004, a fishery was announced but due to inseason concerns over the low abundance of herring observed in West Behm Canal, the fishery was not opened.
+From 2005 to 2010, the threshold was not met, and no fisheries occurred.
+A set gillnet fishery occurred in 2011 but was unsuccessful due to the the majority of spawning activity occurring in closed waters.
+In 2012, threshold was met, and a fishery was set to occur, but due to inseason concern over low abundance of herring observed in the West Behm Canal area, the fishery did not open (Table 2).
 The actual spawning biomass observed in 2012 was 2,134 tons.
 During the 2012 BOF Southeast and Yakutat Finfish meeting, the board changed the West Behm Canal herring sac roe fishery to be exclusively a set gillnet fishery.
-From 2013 through 2020, the threshold was not met, and no fishery occurred.
+From 2013 through 2021, the threshold has not been met, and no fisheries have occurred.

-Surveys conducted in 2020 documented 3.0 nmi of light spawn in West Behm Canal.
-No spawn deposition dive survey was conducted in 2020 due to light dispersed spawn.
-In 2021, the department will monitor the West Behm Canal herring stock through the duration of its historical spawn timing.
-If enough spawn is documented, the department may conduct a spawn deposition survey.
+Aerial surveys conducted in 2021 documented 8.2 nmi of spawn in West Behm Canal.
+A spawn deposition survey did not occur, therefore a biomass forecast was not developed.

+In 2022, the department will monitor the West Behm Canal herring stock through the duration of its historical spawn timing.
+If enough spawn is documented, the department may conduct a spawn deposition survey dependent on funding and vessel availability.